Esri/calcite-design-system/CONTRIBUTING.md

 - Did this problem start happening after a recent release or was it always a bug?

 ## Issue management

+### Labels

+GitHub labels are used for organizing issues and providing context.
+You can familiarize yourself with the [label descriptions](https://github.com/Esri/calcite-components/labels) to understand what they signify.

 ### Lifecycle